dominicwilliams/instant-dapp-ide/README.md

 # instant-dapp-ide
-A complete Ethereum Dapp development system packaged as Docker image you can
+A complete Ethereum Dapp development system packaged as Docker image: get up and running with a professional environment in minutes!!!
-run from the command line in minutes.

 INSTRUCTIONS: install Docker then follow the steps below.